 Personal Interests and Perspectives

-My grandparents lost their firstborn son to childhood leukemia, a condition that might have been curable with today’s knowledge.
-I hope that in my lifetime methods are found to prevent or manage cancer and to prevent so much suffering and loss.
-I value working with an integrated team and believe that in the face of cancer, one must have a whole person approach and that good nutrition and exercise are important components of an integrative approach to traditional oncologic care.
-I believe food is part of our medicine and that there are a range of helpful practices for the mind, body and spirit that can improve the quality of life.
-My goal is to help each patient find their personal balance in this process.
+My grandparents lost a child to leukemia.
+This is a condition that has become curable with today’s knowledge.
+I hope that in my lifetime methods will continue to be found to prevent or manage cancer and prevent so much suffering and loss.
+I value working with an integrated team and believe that in the face of cancer, one benefits from a whole person approach.
+Good nutrition and exercise are important components of an integrative approach to traditional oncologic care.
+I believe food is part of our medicine and that there are a range of helpful practices for the mind, body, and spirit that can improve the quality of life.
+My goal is to help each patient their personal balance in this process.